Centreville, Kings, Nova Scotia

-Centreville is a rural farming community in Kings County, Nova Scotia, Canada, located 10 kilometres north of Kentville on Route 359.
+Centreville is a rural community in the Canadian province of Nova Scotia, located in Kings County.
+The community is situated 10 kilometres north of Kentville on Route 359.
 As of 2021, the population was 1,159.
 Route 359 and Route 221 cross at the settlement.
 The village was once a junction on the Cornwallis Valley Railway branchline of the Dominion Atlantic Railway.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Centreville had a population of 1,159 living in 500 of its 511 total private dwellings, a change of from its 2016 population of 1,129.
 With a land area of 2.36 km2, it had a population density of in 2021.